Simalia boeleni: Description

 In S. boeleni adults, the upperside color pattern is dark bluish-black or purplish-black, and the anterior part of the underside is white to pale yellow.
 The white extends up the flanks as a series of streaks.
 The upper and lower lips are also patterned with pale or whitish labial scales.
 The black portions are commonly iridescent with an oil-slick-like sheen.
 The body is stocky and the head large.
 Neonates are predominantly red upon emerging from the egg.
 Gradual black pigmentation presents itself as the neonate grows and sheds.
-Ontogenetic color charge begins as the juvenile snake approaches 1 m in length, usually around 2 years of age.
+Ontogenetic color change begins as the juvenile snake approaches 1 m in length, usually around 2 years of age.
 Adults may be up to 3 m in total length (including tail).

 Conservation status

 The unmistakable and famed Boelen's python receives the highest legal protection possible in Papua New Guinea.
 It is currently listed on CITES Appendix II.
 It is difficult to truly assess the conservation status of these snakes, as they are incredibly secretive and difficult to find in the wild.